Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with

 The morphological parameters discussed above are shown as a function of stellar mass in Figure~\ref{fig:morphology}.
 The average morphological parameters for $\lmass>11$ quiescent and star-forming galaxies are listed in Table~\ref{tab:MorphologicalProperties}.
 In Figure~\ref{fig:bvalue} we show $b$-values as a function of \ac{ssfr}.
-Uncertainties on the average properties and on the difference between both populations are obtained with bootstrapping.
-The median mass of quiescent and star-forming galaxies in the considered simulations differs by at most $\SI{0.06}{dex}$ and does not impact the comparison.
+Uncertainties on the average properties and on the difference between the two populations are obtained with bootstrapping.
+The median mass of quiescent and star-forming galaxies in the considered simulations differs by at most $\SI{0.06}{dex}$ and this difference does not impact the comparison.
 Due to the small sample size in the TNG100 simulations the uncertainties on the average parameters are very large.
-Because of the consistency with TNG300 results we only comment the latter and \mthree\ in the following.
+Because of the consistency with TNG300 results we only consider the latter and \mthree\ in the following.

 {Average half-light radii ($r_{50}$), specific stellar angular momentum ($j$), concentration ($C_{58}$) and axis ratio ($q$) for the $\lmass>11$ samples of quiescent (Q) and star-forming (SF) galaxies and their ratio.}